lawrennd/snippets/_accelerate/includes/accelerate-programme.md

 * Created a research agenda and roadmap for the development of AI in science.

-* Funded 9 interdisciplinary projects:
+* Funded interdisciplinary projects, e.g. in first round:

   * Antimicrobial resistance in farming